lee-dohm/extract-release-notes/README.md

 |-----|-------------|------|----------|
 | `releaseNotesPath` | Path to store the release notes in. _(Defaults to `$GITHUB_WORKSPACE/__RELEASE_NOTES.md`)_ | `input` and `output` | No |

+## Versioning

+This project uses Docker-style version tags to allow you to control which versions of the Action you use in your project.
+Since GitHub Actions use git references rather than semver masks, depending on how tight or loose you want to specify the acceptable version, you can use the following:

+* `lee-dohm/extract-release-notes@v1.0.1` will use `v1.0.1` and will never update without you changing this value
+* `lee-dohm/extract-release-notes@v1.0` will use the latest version of the Action that starts with `v1.0` and will update automatically if the patch version changes
+* `lee-dohm/extract-release-notes@v1` will use the latest version of the Action that starts with `v1` and will update automatically if the minor or patch version changes

 ## License

 [MIT](LICENSE.md)